nicklalone/CIST_2500/10_TvZvP/day1.md

 * $t=\frac{-2}{\sqrt{.16+.14}}$
 * $t=\frac{-2}{\sqrt{.3}}$
 * $t=\frac{-2}{.56}$
 * t=3.57 which is larger than our CV and so we reject the null.
+Again, we  can say that the refinery is statistically significant but what that means requires more study.

 ## <a id="inf2pop"></a> Inferences about two populations with only proportions